 Original manuscripts are submitted electronically and assigned to the associate editor covering the relevant subject areas (for details see finding an editor).

 The associate editor is asked to evaluate whether the manuscript is within the scope of the journal and whether it meets a basic scientific quality.
-He can suggest technical corrections (typing errors, clarification of figures, etc.) before publication in WESD.
-Further requests for revision of the scientific contents are not permitted at this stage of the review process but shall be expressed in the interactive discussion following publication in WESD.
+They can suggest technical corrections (typing errors, clarification of figures, etc.) before posting in WESD.
+Further requests for revision of the scientific contents are not permitted at this stage of the review process but shall be expressed in the interactive discussion.

 The authors have the opportunity to perform technical corrections, which may be reviewed by the associate editor to verify requested corrections and prevent further revisions, which are not permitted at this stage.

-Upon online publication your paper is open for public review and discussion.
+After acceptance of the manuscript for public peer review, it appears as manuscript in discussion (preprint) in WESD and is citable through DOI.
 The discussion phase represents a unique opportunity to engage in an iterative and developmental reflective process.
-During this phase interactive comments can be published by designated referees (anonymous or named) and all interested members of the scientific community (named).
+During this phase interactive comments can be posted by designated referees (anonymous or named) and all interested members of the scientific community (named).
 All participants are encouraged to stimulate further deliberation rather than simply to defend their position.
 This enhancement lead process is offered to maximize the impact of the article.
-Normally, every discussion paper receives at least two referee comments.
+Normally, every manuscript in discussion receives at least two referee comments.
 Authors are invited to take an active role in the debate by posting author comments as a response to referee comments and short comments of the scientific community as soon as possible in order to stimulate further discussion by interested scientists.
 For more information see interactive public discussion.

 In the case of acceptance, the final revised paper is typeset and proofread.
-Then it is published on the WES website with a direct link to the preceding original paper and interactive discussion in WESD.
+Then it is published on the WES website with a direct link to the preceding preprint and interactive discussion in WESD.
 In addition, all referee and associate editor reports, the authors' response, as well as the different manuscript versions of the peer-review completion will be published.
-All publications (original paper, interactive comments, final revised paper) are permanently archived and remain accessible to the open public via the Internet, and final revised papers are also available as a print copies.
+All publications (preprint, interactive comments, final revised paper) are permanently archived and remain accessible to the open public via the Internet, and final revised papers are also available as print copies.

 The timing indicated above is a guideline which may have to be modified according to the availability and response times of editors, referees, and authors.

-If a manuscript that has been published as a discussion paper in WESD is not accepted for publication as a final paper in WES, the authors have several options to proceed as outlined under frequently asked questions, point 7.
+If a manuscript that has been posted as a preprint in WESD is not accepted for publication as a final paper in WES, the authors have several options to proceed as outlined under frequently asked questions, point 6.

-In the interactive public discussion following the publication of a paper in Wind Energy Science Discussions (WESD), the following types of interactive comments can be submitted for immediate non-peer-reviewed publication alongside the discussion paper:
+In the interactive public discussion in WESD, the following types of interactive comments can be submitted for immediate non-peer-reviewed appearance alongside the manuscript in discussion:

-Editor comments (ECs) can only be posted by the associate editor of the discussion paper.
+Editor comments (ECs) can only be posted by the associate editor of the manuscript in discussion.

 All interactive comments are fully citable, paginated, and archived as a supplement to WESD.

 After the open discussion, no more short comments and referee comments can be accepted.
-However, the contact author and the associate editor of the discussion paper have the opportunity to publish final author comments and editor comments, respectively.
-The final response phase is generally limited to 4 weeks (can be extended to 8 weeks) and automatically terminated upon upload of at least one author comment, although further author and editor comments can be posted, if appropriate.
-The authors are supposed to answer the referee comments and relevant short comments cumulatively or individually in one or more author comments.
-Based on the response, the associate editor either directly accepts or rejects the manuscript for final publication in WES, or he or she asks the authors for further revisions.
+However, the contact author and the associate editor of the manuscript in discussion have the opportunity to post final author comments and editor comments, respectively.
+The final response phase is generally limited to 4 weeks (can be extended to 8 weeks) and terminated by the authors as soon as they have sufficiently responded to the referee comments.
+Further author and editor comments can be posted, if appropriate.
+Before submitting a revised version of their manuscript for publication in WES, the authors should have answered the referee comments and relevant short comments cumulatively or individually in one or more author comments.
+The author comments should be structured in a clear and easy-to-follow sequence: (1) comments from referees/public, (2) author's response, and (3) author's changes in manuscript.